 In the Content Library tab, you can view all of your posts as well as view Insights for each post.
 You can also filter by date range and post type, or search all your posts if you’re looking for something in particular.

 In the Insights tab, you’ll find a high-level view of the activity on your account as well as an overview of the people who are following you.

 The Activity page gives you a summary of the past week of action on your account.
 This includes the total number of actions taken (like profile visits or emails collected), as well as your reach and impressions in the past 7 days.

 On the Audience page, you can get better acquainted with your followers, including their demographic breakdown by age and gender, when they were on Instagram in the past week, and the cities and countries that they hail from.

 It only takes a minute to connect your Instagram account to Facebook’s Creator Studio, and if you prefer to work on your computer, it’s well worth it.
-If you notice any other features that we didn’t cover here, let us know in the comments!

 For video inspiration and discussion with fellow creators, join our private Facebook group, the Animoto Social Video Marketing Community.